Dinosaur egg: History

 In 1859, the first scientifically documented dinosaur egg fossils were discovered in southern France by a Catholic priest and amateur naturalist named Father Jean-Jacques Pouech; he thought, however, that they were laid by giant birds.
 The first scientifically recognized dinosaur egg fossils were discovered serendipitously in 1923 by an American Museum of Natural History crew while looking for evidence of early humans in Mongolia.
 These eggs were mistakenly attributed to the locally abundant herbivore Protoceratops, but are now known to be Oviraptor eggs.
 Egg discoveries continued to mount all over the world, leading to the development of multiple competing classification schemes.

 Identification

 Fossil dinosaur eggshell fragments can be recognized based on three important traits.
 Their thickness should be roughly uniform, they are usually slightly curved, and their surface is covered in tiny pores.
 Less frequently, the concave underside of the eggshell fragment will preserve bumps known as mammillae.
-Sometimes the embryo had absorbed so much of the calcium that the mammilae need a magnifying glass or microscope to be seen.
+Sometimes the embryo had absorbed so much of the calcium that the mammillae need a magnifying glass or microscope to be seen.
 However, there are many kinds of naturally occurring objects which can resemble fossil eggs.
 These can fool even professional paleontologists.